 Acuity Brands Lighting

-- Represented Epic Systems Corporation in a substantial trade secret/corporate espionage case against Tata Consultancy Services, obtaining a $940m jury verdict.
+- Obtained a $940m jury verdict for Epic Systems Corporation in a substantial trade secret/corporate espionage case against Tata Consultancy Services (TCS), a large foreign conglomerate.

 Other key lawyers: